Coronavirus Resources for Nonprofit Organizations (COVID-19)

 - Fundraising Ideas & Tips For COVID-19 »

 - How You Can Support Coronavirus Fundraising Efforts »

 How Nonprofits & Other Organizations Are Responding

 In a time of unprecedented challenges for nonprofits, it’s helpful to know what resources are available from other nonprofits and organizations.
 Several organizations have put together guides on what to do in the wake of the outbreak.
 We’re sharing a few of them here:

 Because many people are working remotely right now, we also put together 11 tips for working from home in the midst of the COVID-19 outbreak.
 Mental health nonprofit To Write Love On Her Arms put together a landing page with self-care tips that might be useful for your team.

 For current customers, please see Kindful’s Response to the Coronavirus Outbreak.

 Fundraising & Donor Relations During The Coronavirus Outbreak

 With the economic uncertainty that comes with the coronavirus outbreak, many nonprofits are left wondering how this will affect their fundraising efforts.
 You might be asking: Is it appropriate to ask for donations in the midst of a pandemic?
 Should I be reallocating my organization’s funds to populations that are affected by COVID-19?
-Should I be fundraising if my organization doesn’t work in human services?
+Do we need to consider alternative fundraising strategies like peer-to-peer fundraising?

 - [Webinar] A Panel Discussion: How To Fundraise During The Coronavirus Outbreak